|HOME - HISTORY - ITINERARY - - CDs - - VIDEOs - - PRESS - - PHOTOS - -INFO|

 Every once in a while an artist stands out for their depth, power, versatility, innovation, expression, excellence, and pure musicianship, for the zheng, for this time, that artist is Mei Han.

-Hanís career spans Asia, Africa, Australia, Europe, and North America.
+Han’s career spans Asia, Africa, Australia, Europe, and North America.
 As a soloist, Han has performed with a number of orchestras internationally.
 Together with composer and multi-instrumentalist Raine-Reusch, Han toured to prestigious venues in Australia (WOMAD), Czech Republic, Germany, Japan, Malaysia, Singapore (WOMAD), and South Africa.
 With her Chinese string band Red Chamber she has toured North America, Asia, and the Netherlands with a feature performance at the Concertgebouw in Amsterdam.
 An accomplished improviser, she has toured North America and China with the Mei Han Art Ensemble.
-She has performed at major international music festivals in the World, New Music, Chamber Music and Jazz genres.
-Hanís first solo CD, Outside the Wall of traditional and contemporary works, received critical acclaims, with airplay on CBC (Canada), BBC (Great Britain), and ABC (Australia).
-Her collaboration with Randy Raine-Reusch on Distant Wind for zheng duet, and Road to Kashgar with the Orchid Ensemble were nominated for Juno Awards (Best Global).
-Hanís album Ume with piano luminary Paul Plimley creates a rich and original musical language in contemporary jazz aesthetic.
-Her latest album Redgrass with Red Chamber features string band music from Chinese imperial court to Bluegrass, backed by mandolin master John Reischman and the Jaybirds.
-The Redgrass Youtube video of Red Chamber and the Jaybirds become a viral internet sensation.
-With passion and vigor, Hanís stunning presentations of contemporary music constantly challenge the conservatism of Chinese music, and redefine the zheng as a powerful vehicle of innovation and expression.
+She has performed internationally on concert tours and at major international music festivals in the New Music, Chamber Music, World, and Jazz genres.

 Han’s first solo CD, Outside the Wall of traditional and contemporary works, received critical acclaims, with airplay on CBC (Canada), BBC (Great Britain), and ABC (Australia).
 Her collaboration with Randy Raine-Reusch on Distant Wind for zheng duet, and Road to Kashgar with the Orchid Ensemble were nominated for Juno Awards (Best Global).
 Han’s album Ume with piano luminary Paul Plimley creates a rich and original musical language in contemporary jazz aesthetic.
-Her latest album Redgrass with Red Chamber features string band music from Chinese imperial court to Bluegrass, backed by mandolin master John Reischman and the Jaybirds.
-The Redgrass Youtube video of Red Chamber and the Jaybirds become a viral internet sensation.
+Her album Redgrass with Red Chamber features string band music from the Chinese imperial court to Bluegrass and beyobnd, backed by mandolin master John Reischman and the Jaybirds.
+The Redgrass Youtube video of Red Chamber with the Jaybirds became a viral internet sensation.
+Red Chamber's second CD Gathering became #1 on the College Radio Circuit, and Mei Han's third CD with Red Chamber, Classical and Contemporary Chinese Music, on the ARC label became top ten in Europe and won a Best World music nomination in Songlines Magazine.

 With passion and vigor, Han’s stunning presentations of contemporary music constantly challenge the conservatism of Chinese music, and redefine the zheng as a powerful vehicle of innovation and expression.